Pupil Behaviour and Conduct

 The school places a high value on the good conduct of its pupils and we are proud to receive many compliments from visitors to the school and from the places our pupils visit.
 We have a positive and consistent approach to the promotion of good behaviour which is explained below.
-Our Behavior and Anti-Bullying policies can be downloaded at the bottom of this page.
+Our behaviour policy can be downloaded at the bottom of this page.

 Pupils will receive warnings for minor instances of poor behaviour which may result in a child's name being written on the classroom board.
 Repeated instances will result in that child being given time out of the classroom and/or being sent to the Deputy Headteacher.
 Continuing poor behaviour may result in the child losing priviledges (such as being kept in at breaktimes) or being sent to the Headteacher.
 Depending on the nature of the poor behaviour, parents may also be informed or be asked to come into school to discuss the matter.

 Staff will not necessarily tell parents about every instance of poor behaviour that occurs.
 We believe that it is our job to educate a child into good habits of learning and social behaviour and that they should be allowed the opportunity to correct themselves without additional pressure from home.
 However, we will inform parents if we judge the behaviour concerning enough to require parental involvement.